dOrgTech/docs/handbook/governance/code-of-ethics.md

 * Public defamation of any prospective/past/current dOrg client/partner/builder without prior authorization and/or through unofficial channels

 ## Enforcement
-dOrg follows the principle of restorative justice when avoided behaviors occur but builds in certain safeguards to protect the collective as a whole:
+dOrg follows the principle of restorative justice when avoided behaviors occur but builds in certain safeguards to protect the collective as a whole.

 1. When an avoided behavior seems to have occured, the offender(s) should first be contacted directly in order to reach an accord.
 Perhaps, the offender(s) made (a) mistake(s) and are/is prepared to immediately rectify it themselves.
 2. If this is not possible, those affected should contact dOrg moderators to mitigate any immediate damage that may have occured and attempt to mediate between the victim(s) & the offender(s).
 A mediation should include sharing experiences of what happened, discusssion of who was harmed by the behavior and how, the creation of a consensus for what the offender(s) can do to repair the harm from the offense(s), and the enaction of said consensus.
 3. If a mediation is successful, then the DAO should pass a 'censure' proposal of the offender(s) which includes a record (private to dOrg members) of the mediation to be reviewed if/when future offense(s) occur.
+After 'censure' proposals pass or fail, the offender(s) are/is considered to be then in good standing with dOrg and no further action is neccesary.
-4. If a mediation is unsuccessful, then the DAO should weigh the severity of the offense(s) and decide whether to suspension or expulsion of the offender(s) is warranted.
+4. If a mediation is unsuccessful, then the DAO should weigh the severity of the offense(s) and decide whether deactivation or partial Rep slashing of the offender(s) is warranted.

-## Deactivation

-To deactivate a builder, a 'deactivation' proposal must be passed which includes a record (private to dOrg members) of the offenses that occured and why deactivation is warranted. dOrg moderators may decide whether to remove the offender(s) from internal spaces before, during, or after such a proposal passes, depending on the risk to dOrg.
-If a deactivation proposal fails, the member is considered to be in good standing with dOrg, regains any access to internal spaces they may have lost, and no further action is neccesary.

 ### Partial Rep Slashing
-Partial rep slashing is a reasonable consequence for minor offenses where mediation has failed.
+Partial rep slashing is a reasonable consequence for minor offenses where mediation has failed but the offender is believed to have a sincere desire to abide by dOrg's Code of Ethics.
-In this case, the record (private to dOrg members) of the offenses should also include an amount of Rep to be slashed and an explanation of why this amount is appropriate.
+To slash a builder's rep, a 'censure' proposal must be passed which also includes an amount of Rep to be slashed and an explanation of why this amount is appropriate.

+### Deactivation

+To deactivate a builder, a 'deactivation' proposal must be passed which includes a record (private to dOrg members) of the offenses that occured and why deactivation is warranted. dOrg moderators may decide whether to remove the offender(s) from internal spaces before, during, or after such a proposal passes, depending on the risk they anticipate to dOrg.
+If a deactivation proposal fails, the member is considered to be then in good standing with dOrg, regains any access to internal spaces they may have lost, and no further action is neccesary.

-### Suspension
+#### Suspension
-Suspension is reserved for offenders who are, at least, partially remorseful of their offense(s) but not yet ready for successful mediation and/or to abide by dOrg's code of ethics.
+Suspension is reserved for offenders who are, at least, partially remorseful of their offense(s) but not yet ready for successful mediation and/or to abide by dOrg's Code of Ethics.
 Suspension proposals should include a minimum suspension period proportionate to the offense, after which the offender may attempt another [activation project](../../activation.md) with dOrg.
 This activation project should also include acknowledgement by the offender of their wrongdoing, a formal apology, and a proposal on how to repair the harm from the offense(s).
 Suspended members forfeit all Rep at the time of suspension but are eligible to regain it upon reactivation.

-## Expulsion
+#### Expulsion
-Expulsion is only for offenders that dOrg believes to be incorrigible.
+Expulsion is for offenders that dOrg believes to be incorrigible violators of its Code of Ethics.
 Expelled builders are not eligible to activate with dOrg again.
-They forfeit all Rep at the time of expulsion and are permanently ineligible to regain it.
+They forfeit all Rep at the time of expulsion and are ineligible to regain it.